FlightControl-Master/MOOSE_DOCS/Moose_Cargo.md

   * As setup by the mission designer.
   * Dynamically create CSAR missions (when a pilot is downed as part of a downed plane).
   * Dynamically spawn new cargo and create cargo taskings!

+**Features:**

+  * Creates a task to transport @{Cargo.Cargo} to and between deployment zones.
+  * Derived from the TASK_CARGO class, which is derived from the TASK class.
+  * Orchestrate the task flow, so go from Planned to Assigned to Success, Failed or Cancelled.
+  * Co-operation tasking, so a player joins a group of players executing the same task.

+**A complete task menu system to allow players to:**

+   * Join the task, abort the task.
+   * Mark the task location on the map.
+   * Provide details of the target.
+   * Route to the cargo.
+   * Route to the deploy zones.
+   * Load/Unload cargo.
+   * Board/Unboard cargo.
+   * Slingload cargo.
+   * Display the task briefing.

+**A complete mission menu system to allow players to:**

+   * Join a task, abort the task.
+   * Display task reports.
+   * Display mission statistics.
+   * Mark the task locations on the map.
+   * Provide details of the targets.
+   * Display the mission briefing.
+   * Provide status updates as retrieved from the command center.
+   * Automatically assign a random task as part of a mission.
+   * Manually assign a specific task as part of a mission.

+**A settings system, using the settings menu:**

+   * Tweak the duration of the display of messages.
+   * Switch between metric and imperial measurement system.
+   * Switch between coordinate formats used in messages: BR, BRA, LL DMS, LL DDM, MGRS.
+   * Different settings modes for A2G and A2A operations.
+   * Various other options.

 ## 3. Cargo management classes.